AndreProenza/Football-Leaks/Stage2/README.md

 This second stage will be focused on trying to explain how these documents have been obtained by analyzing hard disk images.
 To solve this assignment, you will need to develop your skills in file forensic techniques and tools.
+The digital artifacts can be found in the `Artifacts` folder.

 To analyze these artifacts, you may use the `Kali Linux` distribution or the `Parrot OS` idstribution on a forensically sound virtual machine.